adeptio/USA-live-cyber-attack-map/README.md

 # ThreatWave

+### As of October 2017, Satori disabled this open data channel.

 [ThreatWave][threatwave] receives data on malicious internet traffic originating in the USA in real time, visualizes its path with Google Maps, and provides informative tables.

 Information security companies install '[honeypots][honeypot]' (intentionally vulnerable networks) in various countries to